Testing the Development Environment with Podman¶

 - Set the

-environment variable to point to thepodman
+DOCKER_HOSTenvironment variable to point to thepodmansocket:

 export DOCKER_HOST=unix:///run/user/$(id -u)/podman/podman.sock

-This allows tools like Visual Studio Code to communicate with podman
+This allows tools like Visual Studio Code to communicate with podman.

 b.
 Open the Devcontainer in VS Code¶